SalvatoreAmaddio/DesktopBusinessAppSharpBuilder/readme.md

 Create your first Form Window:

-- Create a new Window File in View
+- Create a new Window File in View.
+Call this file as MainWindow.
 - Add the following namespace:
 ```xml
   xmlns:fr="clr-namespace:FrontEnd.Forms;assembly=FrontEnd"